Michael Harris II Preview, Player Props: Braves vs. Pirates

-On Saturday, Michael Harris II (hitting .350 in his past 10 games) and the Atlanta Braves face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 7:20 PM ET.
+Michael Harris II -- batting .300 with two doubles, two home runs and six RBI in his past 10 games -- will be in action for the Atlanta Braves against the Pittsburgh Pirates, with Luis Ortiz on the mound, on September 10 at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Pirates.
+He had a one-hit performance in his previous game (1-for-4) against the Pirates.

 Michael Harris II Game Info & Props vs. the Pirates